Discovery Grants (individual) program

 Maximum of four PDF attachments; the file size of each PDF cannot exceed 10 MB.

-A maximum of four samples of research contributions—such as reprints, preprints and/or manuscripts, excerpts from your thesis, technical reports, etc.—must be submitted electronically with your application.
+A maximum of four samples of research contributions—such as reprints, preprints and/or manuscripts, technical reports, etc.—must be submitted electronically with your application.
 The samples of contributions will be used by reviewers to assess the quality of your work.
 These documents should be chosen to represent your most significant and recent contributions, or those most relevant to the proposed work.
 All samples must be from the last six years (applicants with eligible leaves of absence may include contributions from their most recent active research period prior to the last six years for a period equivalent to the duration of the leave).

 Each PDF attachment should include only one sample of a research contribution.
 Additional information will be removed.